kmatusz/kmatusz.github.io/cifar-analysis.md

 inception_predicted_test = fitted_inception.predict(features_inception_test)
 print('Accuracy on the training set:', round(accuracy_score(inception_predicted_train, np.asarray(y_train)),4))
 print('Accuracy on the test set:', round(accuracy_score(inception_predicted_test, np.asarray(y_test)),4))
-#print(confusion_matrix(inception_predicted_train, np.asarray(y_train)))

 ```

     Accuracy on the training set: 0.9998
     Accuracy on the test set: 0.7271

 Such high accuracy on the training set and relatively low on the test set indicate the overfitting problem.
 In this case the best solution would be to gather more data.
 As it's not feasible in this case (due to high memory usage), changing hyperparameter C would be the best idea.
-The intuition says that lowering it would help so I'm going to use cross validation to select the best value.
+Intuition says that lowering it would help so I'm going to use cross validation to select the best value.

 #### Using random CV to select best parameters